e2b-dev/E2B/fc-env/README.md

 ## publish.sh
 Used for uploading the devbookd binary, build-env.sh, publish-env.sh, use-prebuilt-env.sh and provision-env.sh to the Google Cloud Storage.
 The files are then downloaded as artifacts during the Nomad job for building the Firecracker environment.

+## Resizing fc-envs disk
+After modifying https://console.cloud.google.com/compute/disksDetail/zones/us-central1-a/disks/orch-firecracker-envs?project=devbookhq disk size in the dashboard you need to resize the partition by running the `resize2fs /dev/sdb` command.